 Some players may celebrate excessively by taking off their shirts.
 You can find out 6 possible reasons why these players may get booked when they take off their shirts.

-This is usually done as a form of respect to their former club.
-A player may still be highly regarded by the fans in his former club.
+This is usually done as a form of respect for their former club, as the player may still be highly regarded by the fans in his former club.

 As such, he does not want to harm his rapport with the fans.
-By putting his hands up, he is trying to tell the fans that scoring goals is part of the game.
+By putting his hands up, he is trying to tell the fans that scoring goals are part of the game.

 He may even be somewhat ‘sorry’ for scoring the goal!